 I love the idea of removing goods which are obstacles to us moving with more freedom about our homes!

-Parker continues, “But the junk I really need to jettison in my old age is psychological junk—such as longtime convictions about what gives my life meaning that no longer serve me well.
+“But the junk I really need to jettison in my old age is psychological junk—such as longtime convictions about what gives my life meaning that no longer serve me well.
 For example, who will I be when I can no longer do the work that has been a primary source of identity for me for the past half century?”

 De-cluttering Psychological Junk

-I have shared this before, but the author says he has discovered a new question which leads him to a fresh understanding of what it is he should retain and what should be scrapped.
+The author says he has discovered a new question which leads him to a fresh understanding of what it is he should retain and what should be scrapped.

 Palmer says, “I no longer ask, ‘What do I want to let go of, and what do I want to hang on to?’
 Instead I ask, “What do I want to let go of, and what do I want to give myself to?”